Matthew-Hurrell/viva-la-nacho/README.md

 ## Typography

 Viva La Nacho uses [Google Fonts](https://fonts.google.com/) for the site typography.
 The specific fonts are [Port Lligat Slab](https://fonts.google.com/specimen/Port+Lligat+Slab?query=Port+Lligat+Slab) and [ASAP](https://fonts.google.com/specimen/Asap?query=asap).
 Port Lligat Slab is a display typeface.
-It is clear but defined with a clear Mexican inspired twist.
+It is a playful font with clear but defined with a clear Mexican-inspired twist.
 It was chosen to add some character to the titles and links.
-It is a playful font and matches the theme well.
 Asap is a contemporary sans-serif font.
-It's modern looking and rounded, and it was used for the main bodies of text to make them easier to read.
+It is modern looking and rounded, and it was used for the main bodies of text to make them easier to read.

 ![Port Lligat Slab Typeface](readme/assets/images/port-lligat-slab.png)